soundray/maper/README.md

 >    115-126. http://dx.doi.org/10.1016/j.neuroimage.2006.05.061

-Since the 2010 paper, MAPER has been rewritten three times and ported to MIRTK for the registration.
+Since the 2010 paper, MAPER has been rewritten three times and ported to MIRTK for the registration steps.
 The principal idea remains the same, however.

 ### Platform